-Kei Amemiya is a partner at Morrison & Foerster/Ito & Mitomi, leading its Japanese antitrust and competition practice in the Tokyo office.
+Kei Amemiya is a partner at Shimada Hamba & Osajima, leading its Japanese antitrust and competition practice.

-Mr Amemiya, who has over 25 years of experience, previously served as investigator at the Japanese Fair Trade Commission (JFTC).
+Mr Amemiya, who has over 25 years of experience, previously served as investigator at the Japan Fair Trade Commission (JFTC).
 When he joined the JFTC, he was the first attorney to be hired under a special law to offer legal expertise in the JFTC.
-There, Mr Amemiya played a leading role in a number of cases involving cartel and bid rigging, private monopolisation and unfair trade practices, most of which resulted in JFTC’s model rulings on a number of key issues.
-He remains one of a small number of attorneys in private practice with such experience.
+There, Mr Amemiya played a leading role in many of the JFTC’s model-making cases involving cartel/bid rigging, private monopolisation and unfair trade practices, and provided countless insights to the officials to develop JFTC practice.

-Mr Amemiya received his LLB degree from Chuo University and his LLM degree from the University of Michigan Law School.
+Mr Amemiya received his LLB from Chuo University and his LLM from the University of Michigan Law School.
 He is admitted to practise law in Japan and the state of New York.